MicrosoftDocs/customer-insights/ci-docs/journeys/uninstall.md

 > The uninstall process detailed below *does not* remove all Customer Insights - Journeys-related solutions from your instance.
 To remove all Customer Insights - Journeys-related solutions, you must follow the process below then manually delete the solutions in the order listed in [Solution uninstall order for removing Customer Insights - Journeys](uninstall.md#solution-uninstall-order-for-removing-customer-insights---journeys).

 ## Uninstall Customer Insights - Journeys services
+Uninstalling Dynamics 365 Customer Insights - Journeys should be done with care.
+Depending on the reason for uninstalling, you may want to back up your environment and your interaction data if you don't want to experience data loss.
+When you uninstall, several things happen to the application on your environment including:
+- The services disconnect from the environment leaving behind only the user experience solutions.
+You'll no longer be able to send emails, orchestrate journeys, create segments, etc. on this environment.
+- The Azure Data Lake that was storing your historical interaction data is disconnected and cleaned up.
+As such, you should back up this data before uninstalling if you don't want to lose it.
+- The available application installation quota increases by one.
+- The solutions remain on the environment unless you go through the manual process of removing them with help from a support engineer as described in this article [Uninstall Customer Insights](/dynamics365/customer-insights/journeys/uninstall).
+- The solutions won't be upgraded during the monthly release schedule.
+- If you choose to install on this environment at a later date, the solutions are upgraded to the latest versions, a paid license is decremented, and the services are reestablished.

 The Customer Insights uninstall process handles most of the uninstall process.
 The uninstall process: